swiss-seismological-service/scrtdd/README.md

 ### 1.6 A continuously updated multi-event relocated catalog

-For real-time monitoring it is useful to periodically run the multi-event relocation, so that the news events are continuously included in the double-difference inversion.
-This is not only useful for keeping track of what is happening in a region, but it is crucial for real-time relocation, where new origins are relocated using a background catalog: the more updated the background catalog is, the better the results.
+Thanks to the integration in SeisComP it is quite easy to use `scrtdd` to periodically generate a double-difference catalog of a region, so that recent events are continuously included in the double-difference inversion.
+This is not only useful for having up-to-date snapshots of high quality earthquakes locations for a region, but it is crucial for real-time double-difference inversion, where new origins are relocated against a reference (background) catalog: the more updated the background catalog is, the better the results.
+This is especially important when monitoring regions where the historical seismicity unknown.
 For this purpose it might come in handy the `generate-background-catalog.sh` script in [this folder](/data/scripts/), that can be easily adapted to the specific use case and it is useful to periodically generate a multi-event relocated catalog.

 ### Examples